-^{} Residential statistics are a subsection of the on-Campus totals and includes residence halls located at Pomona and Scripps Colleges in which CMC students resided.
+\ Residential statistics are a subsection of the on-Campus totals and includes residence halls located at Pomona and Scripps Colleges in which CMC students resided in 2018 and 2019.
 CMC relies upon those institutions to designate and count their statistics.

-^{} Statistics were requested from local law enforcement agencies with jurisdiction over these locations, but some agencies did not respond or their responses were provided in a format not usable for Clery reporting.
+\\ Statistics were requested from local law enforcement agencies with jurisdiction over these locations, but some agencies did not respond or their responses were provided in a format not usable for Clery reporting.